skababji/PowerDataset_V1/README.md

 ***Please note that all units of measurment are inline with Pandapower except the angles where they are given in radians instead of degrees.***

+### Q&A
+1) It is mentioned in the readme document that "qfl45_35_33 is the reactive power flowing in a transmission line from bus 35 to bus 33.".
+What's the meaning of 45 here, is it the line number?
+It is the transmission line index used by panda power.
+The same applies to the rest of quantities.
+For instance, pft1_25_24 refers to active power flow  from bus 25 to bus 24 in the transformer with panda power index 1.
+I used the following naming convention:
+Pf: for active power flow
+qf: for reactive power flow
+p: for active power injection
+q: for reactive power injection
+l: for transmission line
+t: for transformer
+vm: is bus  voltage magnitude in pu
+va :is bus voltage angle in radians

+2) In the csv data, what is the scenario number?
+Can I think they are the independent measurement at different time points?
+Yes, for sure.
+Load scenarios can be thought of as snapshots in time.

+3) Each scenario (e.g.,A0) is copied 10 (or any number) times in the clean dataset, I think your purpose is for later use to add 10 different noises.
+Is it correct?
+Yes, correct.

+4) I noticed there are three H matrices under the 'base_net' repository, which one should be used in DC power flow model?
+You need to use h_no_slack.csv.
+The first row in the file shows the bus indices.

 ### Contact
 For any queries, please contact Samer Kababji at  <skababji@gmail.com>